salzmanlab-admin/DEEPEST-Fusion/README.md

 # DEEPEST-Fusion

-This repository contains the JSON script written in Common Workflow Language (CWL) for " Data-Enriched Efficient PrEcise STatistical Fusion detection" (DEEPEST-Fusion), which is a statistical fusion detection algorithm particularly engineered for screening big RNA sequencing databases.
+This repository contains the JSON script written in Common Workflow Language (CWL) for "Data-Enriched Efficient PrEcise STatistical Fusion detection" (DEEPEST-Fusion), which is a statistical fusion detection algorithm particularly engineered for screening big RNA sequencing databases.

 # Software Requirements